neorning97/Master-s-thesis/scripts/gene_expression/DE_enrichment/README.md

 ## Design decisions

-**Why Fisher's exact test?**
+**Why Fisher's exact test rather than chi-square, Wilcoxon, or Mann-Whitney U?**
-The analysis compares two gene groups using a 2x2 contingency table.
-Fisher's exact test is used rather than chi-square because the translocated gene group is typically small (~100–500 genes), and chi-square requires sufficiently large expected counts in all cells.
-Fisher's test is exact and does not rely on this assumption.
+The analysis compares two gene groups using a 2x2 contingency table of counts (DE vs not DE, or Up vs Down).
+This is fundamentally count data in categories, so Wilcoxon and Mann-Whitney U don't apply, those tests work on continuous distributions, not on counts of items falling into discrete categories.
+Chi-square would also be appropriate in principle, but it requires sufficiently large expected counts in all cells, and the translocated gene group is typically small.
+Fisher's exact test is exact (computes p-values without that approximation) and gives trustworthy results even when one of the groups is small.

 **Why two tests?**
 The DE enrichment test (DE vs No change) and the Up/Down bias test answer